INF800/face-recognition/README.md

 **Models used for client-side face detecttion and recognition**

-- TFJS Facemesh Model for Face recognition
+- TFJS Facemesh model for face recognition
 - Mobilenet for feature extraction
 - KNN For Transfer Learning on extracted feature vector